-Last week in the Travel is Life Tribe private Facebook group, we did a List Building Week Challenge where we collectively focused on growing our respective e-mail subscribers (or alternatively starting a first e-mail list).
+Last week in the Travel is Life Creators private Facebook group, we did a List Building Week Challenge where we collectively focused on growing our respective e-mail subscribers (or alternatively starting a first e-mail list).
 The week long challenge led travel bloggers start to finish through the process of setting up an e-mail subscription service, creating a hook to incentive subscribers to join their list, integrating sign-up forms into their website, creating an initial autoresponder series, and lastly keeping the list engaged (an ongoing challenge).

 Fortunately for you, even though our E-mail List Building Week is over, you can start your week anytime.
 I've taken the daily posts from the entire week and formatted them into one big resource below.
 You're welcome to go through the items on this list on day at a time, or tackle them all at once, whatever works best for you.
 If you have any questions, comments, or suggestions, please drop a comment at the bottom of this post.
 Also check out the rest of the resources in my Travel Blogger Success Kit.

 Today starts our list building week where we'll collectively focus on growing (or starting) our e-mail subscription lists.
 Day 1 is easy, because all great things start small.

 Your task for the day is to either:

 1) START an e-mail list if you don't already have one.
 This might mean signing up for your first e-mail subscription service.
 I recommend MailerLite which is what I use to power the subscriptions for both my Weekly Travel Videos and the Travel is Life Creators.
 MailerLite is free for your first 1000 subscribers, and I think their interface is significantly better than MailChimp who are free up to 2000 subscribers – however either would be fine.
 (Just be sure to note the difference in pricing ahead of time after the free tier so you're prepared for the future.
 MailerLite is the more cost effective solution once you start to grow.)